Skip to content ↓

 Homework

-Homework is set online every week.
-For Maths homework, we will be encouraging children to use Times Table Rockstars in weekly class battles as well as continuing to use Maths flex to consolidate the learning in class.
+For Maths homework, we will be encouraging children to use Times Table Rockstars in weekly class battles.
 We also ask that reading is done regularly at home and recorded in their reading diaries at least 2-3 times a week, these will be checked by class teacher.
+The children will also have weekly spellings which should be practised at home.

 The children's login details have been given out for the children to stick on to the front/ or back of their reading records for safe keeping.